-Articles by Prof. E. Wyn James of the School of Welsh, Cardiff University, discussing various aspects of the ballad in Wales, together with related areas in the field of Welsh folk-song.
+Articles by Prof. E. Wyn James, discussing various aspects of the ballad in Wales, together with related areas in the field of Welsh folk-song.
 A number of the articles are based on papers delivered at conferences.
 Such details, together with details of the original published version, are noted at the beginning of each article.
 Prof. E. Wyn James owns the copyright of those items which are included on this website under his name.
 He has asserted his right, in accordance with Sections 77 and 79 of the Copyright, Designs and Patents Act 1988, to be identified as the author of those items.

 - Welsh ballads and American slavery (2007)

 - Painting the world green: Dafydd Iwan and the Welsh protest ballad (2005)

 - An 'English' lady among the Welsh folk: Ruth Herbert Lewis and the Welsh Folk-Song Society (2004)

 - Ballad implosions and Welsh folk stanzas (2001)